LennonLab/Micro-Encounter/model/ODD/ODD_Protocol.md

 The core program also decides at random whether fluid dynamics will occur and at what rate of flow.

-**Core simulation process** --- The IBM begins to run immediately after assembly.
+**Core simulation and life history** --- The IBM begins to run immediately after assembly.
 After each iteration of resource inflow where varied number of molecules and particles enter the system, each individual is given the chance to consume, grow, reproduce, starve, die, and to disperse towards resources and environmental optima.

-**Duration: A run to mean reversion** --- Once assembled, each IBM simulates ecological processes (birth, death, dispersal, growth, consumption, etc.) until the system reaches a point of mean reversion, i.e., the tendency of a system to reverse a directional change.
-Mean reversion captures whether a system is fluctuating around a mean value.
-At each time point past 200 generations, the modeling program conducts an Augmented Dickey-Fuller (ADF) test on the previous 100 generations to determine whether a state of mean reversion has been reached.
-The ADF is well-explained here: https://www.quantstart.com/articles/Basics-of-Statistical-Mean-Reversion-Testing.
-Once mean reversion is reached (p < 0.05), the model runs for an additional 100 generations.
-A model is stopped once mean reversion is determined to have occurred.
-Unless the number of desired models has been reached, the IBM framework simply constructs another model and runs it to mean reversion.

-**Simulated life history** --- Our IBMs simulate growth, reproduction, and death via weighted random sampling.
-This simulate the partly probabilistic and partly deterministic nature of environmental filtering and individual-level interactions.
+Our IBMs simulate these life history processes via random sampling.
+This simulates the partly probabilistic and partly deterministic nature of environmental filtering and individual-level interactions.

 *Immigration*
 Individuals enter from any point in the environment.
 Species identities of inflowing propagules are chosen at random from a uniform distribution.
 Along with a species ID and species-specific maximum rates of resource uptake, active dispersal, resource efficiencies, cell maintenance, an environmental optima, each propagule is given a unique ID and a starting cell quota that represents the state of internal resources.
 The cell quota also determines the chance of reproduction.